Edb83/moose-juice/README.md

-**2. Secure passwords**
+**Secure passwords**
 When registering for the site, the user's password is hashed so that it is not revealed to the database owner.

-**3. CRUD functionality**
+**CRUD functionality**

-Visitors can:
+All users can:
-- View all activities
-- View all categories.
+- Read all products

-Users can:
+Registered users can:
-- Add their own activities
+- Create product reviews
+- Update product reviews
-- Edit their own activities
+- Update their delivery details
-- Delete their own activities.
+- Update their list of favourites

-The admin can:
+Superusers can:
-- Add their own activities
-- Edit any users' activities
+- Frontend:
-- Delete any users' activities
+  - Create, Update and Delete products
-- Add a category
-- Edit a category
-- Delete a category.
+  - Create, Update and Delete any product reviews

-**4. Image uploads**
-Rather than having to find a URL for an image, users can upload their own files.
-This encourages them to provide their own content, but if they skip this step then a default image is displayed from the relevant category.

-**5. Image resizing**
-Prior to uploading an image, a user's file is resized so that it does not adversely affect site load times, and also gives some control over its dimensions.

-**6. User profile**
-Users can view all activities they have created in one place and easily edit or delete them.

-**7. Admin rights**
-The admin has the additional ability to:
-- Edit or delete any activity on the site from its View Activity page
-- Add categories
-- Edit a category summary or image (but they cannot edit the name of a category to preserve relationship integrity)
-- Delete categories from the Categories page, with measures for preserving relational integrity for activities no longer associated with a category.
+**Static and image file hosting**

+- Static and image files are served from an Amazon S3 Bucket

-**8. Confirm delete**
+**Confirm delete**
-When the user or admin clicks to delete an activity or category, a modal pops up to confirm they wish to do so to prevent accidental deletion.
+When the admin clicks to delete a product or review, a modal pops up to confirm they wish to do so to prevent accidental deletion.

-**9. Category reassignment on deletion**
-When the admin chooses to delete a category which has associated activities, these activities are moved to the 'Unassigined' category and are still visible on the site.

-**10. Search**
-All users can search for keywords appearing in:
-- Activity title
-- Activity summary
-- Activity description
-- Activity required equipment
-Activities can be filtered by category from the Categories page and also by target age or activity author by clicking on the associated tag from the Activities, View Activity or Profile pages.

-**11. Pagination**
-The Activities page (and any search or filters applied) will limit the number of activities visible to 9 in order to reduce the number of images loaded and keep the focus on the content.
-As individual users are unlikely to be adding much more than 9 activities, it makes sense not to paginate the Profile page to avoid spilling onto a second page in this rare instance.

-**12. Access protection**
+**Access protection**

-Routes to restricted functions such as add, edit and delete (for both session user and admin) are protected so that they cannot be accessed by brute force via the URL.
+Routes are protected using Django's `@login_required` route decorators to ensure non-super-users cannot interfere with the database.

-**13. 404 and 500 error handling**
+**404 and 500 error handling**
 Pages for 404 and 500 errors keep the user on the site when something goes wrong, allowing them to return to the content with minimal disruption.

 <span id="features-future"></span>